Chainflow/solana-mission-control/INSTRUCTIONS.md

 ### 2. Create Datasource

-- Before importing the dashboards you have to create datasources of Prometheuss.
+- Before importing the dashboards you have to create datasources of `Prometheus`.

 - To create datasoruces go to configuration and select Data Sources.

-- After that you can find Add data source, select Prometheus from Time series databases section.
+- Click on Add data source and select `Prometheus` from Time series databases section.

+- Replace the URL with http://localhost:9090.

+- Click on Save & Test .
+Now you have a working Datasource of Prometheus.

 ### 3. Import the dashboards

 - To import the json file of the **validator monitoring metrics** click the *plus* button present on left hand side of the dashboard.
 Click on import and load the validator_monitoring_metrics.json present in the grafana_template folder.

 - Select the datasources and click on import.